-Colleagues, here are a new guides that will help you start in on ambitious teaching (try the Discourse Primer for example).
+Colleagues, here are new guides that will help you start in on ambitious teaching (try the Discourse Primer for example).
 They'll also help you think about how to work with the Next Generation Science Standards (see the new Modeling Primer for example).

 Core Practices for Ambitious Science Teaching